 A student shall complete a semester of supervised instructional experience in a designated area cooperating school.
 Half the semester will be in a regular classroom and the other half in a special education setting, with the two experiences also arranged so that one will be in a Grade 7-9 classroom and the other in a Grade 10-12 classroom.
-Student Teaching requires a full-
+Student Teaching requires a full-time commitment.
+No personal activity such as courses or part-time work may interfere with the student teaching experience.
 Seminars included.